ai-on-gke/website/site/content/docs/agentic/adk-vertex/index.md

     kubectl rollout status deployment/adk-agent
     ```

+### Enable IAP and create OAuth client

+Before securing the application with Identity-Aware Proxy (IAP), ensure that the OAuth consent screen is configured.
+Go to the [IAP page](https://console.cloud.google.com/security/iap) and click "Configure consent screen" if prompted.

+Next, create an OAuth 2.0 client ID by visiting the [Credentials page](https://console.cloud.google.com/apis/credentials) and selecting "Create OAuth client ID".
+Use the "Web application" type and proceed with the creation.
+Save the Client ID and secret for later use.
+Then go back to the [Credentials page](https://console.cloud.google.com/apis/credentials), click on the OAuth 2.0 client ID you created, and add the redirect URI as follows: `https://iap.googleapis.com/v1/oauth/clientIds/<CLIENT_ID>:handleRedirect` (replace `<CLIENT_ID>` with the actual client ID).
+This is crucial because the redirect URI is used by the OAuth 2.0 authorization server to return the authorization code to your application.
+If it is not configured correctly, the authorization process will fail, and users will not be able to log in to the application.

+1. Go to the directory with the Terraform config for IAP:

+    ```bash
+    cd ../iap
+    ```

+2. Create a tfvars file or edit the existing `default_env.tfvars` and specify the next variables:

+    * `support_email` - email that will be shown in the consent screen.
+    * `oauth_client_id` - OAuth client ID.
+    * `oauth_client_secret` - OAuth client secret.

+3. Apply the IAP Terraform config:

+    ```bash
+    terraform apply -var-file default_env.tfvars
+    ```

+4. Wait for a managed certificate is provisioned.
+Since the provisioning time for the certificate is longer than for other resources, it should be safe to assume that other resources are also ready:

+    ```bash
+    kubectl wait --for='jsonpath={.status.domainStatus[0].status}=Active' managedcertificate/$(terraform output -raw k8s_managed_cert_name) --timeout=20m
+    ```

 ## Testing your Deployed Agent

-1. Forward port of the deployed application service:
+1. Print the url of the Web UI:

     ```bash
-    kubectl port-forward svc/adk-agent 8080:80
+    terraform output app_url
     ```

-2. Go to the [http://localhost:8080/](http://localhost:8080/) and test the web UI.
+2. Open this url in browser and test the web UI.
 You can test your agent by simply navigating to the kubernetes service URL in your web browser.

     The ADK dev UI allows you to interact with your agent, manage sessions, and view execution details directly in the browser.